UnitfulLatexify.jl

 respectively.

-These will have no effect in siunitx
+These will have no effect with SiunitxNumberFormatter

-mode, because the latex package handles this for you, and you can set it in your document.
+, because the latex package handles this for you, and you can set it in your document.

 New siunitx syntax